Chains of saturated models in AECs: Introduction

-One caveat here is the introduction of cardinal arithmetic.
-When dealing with compact classes (or even just $(<\omega)$-tame classes), the map $\lambda \mapsto \lambda^{<\omega}$ can be used freely.
-Even in the work of Makkai and Shelah \cite{makkaishelah}, where $\kappa$ is strongly compact and the class is $(<\kappa)$-tame, the map $\lambda \mapsto \lambda^{<\kappa}$ is constant on most cardinals (those with cofinality at least $\kappa$) by a result of Solovay.
-However, in our context of $(<\kappa)$-tameness for $\kappa > \omega$ but not strongly compact, this function can be much wilder.
+One caveat here is the introduction of cardinal arithmetic: in stable, first-order theories, all large enough $\lambda$ satisfy that the long-enough union of $\lambda$-saturated models is $\lambda$-saturated (Fact \ref{union-sat-fo}), while here we have to add the condition that $\lambda$ is $\chi_0$-closed.
+When dealing with compact classes (or even just $(<\omega)$-tame classes), the map $\lambda \mapsto \lambda^{<\omega}$ that takes the size of a set to the number of formulas with parameters in that set can be used freely.
+Even in the work of Makkai and Shelah \cite{makkaishelah}, where $\kappa$ is strongly compact and the class is $(<\kappa)$-tame, this map is $\lambda \mapsto \lambda^{<\kappa}$, which is constant on most cardinals (those with cofinality at least $\kappa$) by a result of Solovay.
+However, in our context of $(<\kappa)$-tameness for $\kappa > \omega$ but not strongly compact, this function can be much wilder (following the Galois Morleyization, we view Galois types of size less than $\kappa$ as formulas; see Definition \ref{def-galois-m}).
 Thus, we need to introduce assumptions that this map is well-behaved.
 Using various tricks, we can bypass these assumptions in the superstable case but are unable to do so in the stable case.
-For example in the theorem above, the cardinal arithmetic assumption can be replaced by ``$K$ is stable in $\mu$ for unboundedly many $\mu < \lambda$'', which is always true in case $K$ is superstable.
+For example in Theorem \ref{aec-average-stable}, the cardinal arithmetic assumption can be replaced by ``$K$ is stable in $\mu$ for unboundedly many $\mu < \lambda$'', which is always true in case $K$ is superstable.